Intellectual Property and Copyright Policies

 5. The College supports the concept of open access to scholarly work and encourages faculty, students, and staff to share their intellectual property.
 Methods for sharing include (but are not limited to) the following:

-Contribute work to appropriate open access archives, including the Digital Archives of Colorado College or disciplinary open archives.
+Contribute work to appropriate open access archives, including Digital CC or disciplinary open archives.

 When signing publication agreements, negotiate to retain certain distribution rights.